-The security selection for this Sub-Fund, and therefore the main binding elements of the investment strategy, is driven by the commitment to investment in companies identified as either a transition or solutions company that will progress the sustainable focus of the Sub-Fund.
-Further details on the "Solutions" and "Transitions" criteria can be found in the Prospectus and the binding elements are highlighted below.
+The security selection for this Sub-Fund, and therefore the main binding elements of the investment strategy, is driven by the commitment to investment in companies identified as either a solutions or operations company that will progress the sustainable focus of the Sub-Fund.
+Further details on the "Solutions" and "Operations" criteria and the binding elements are detailed below.